 Intro to using prompts in a shortcut on Mac

 For example, you can create a shortcut that asks questions about your day and enters the answers in a journal.
-Or you can create a more complicated shortcut with prompts that fill out each portion of an email template, combine all the portions, then send the email.
+Or, you can create a more complicated shortcut with prompts that fill out each portion of an email template, combine all of the portions, then send the email.